 What did you work on yesterday?

-I spent a lot of time learning about a software called Nessus.
-I had to learn how to install it because it is new to me.
+I spent a lot of time learning about new software and programs that I'm being exposed to for the first time.
+In addition, I generated a report for our backup jobs.
 I’m basically learning as I’m tasked at Ridgeline.
-I also generated a report for our backup jobs – this is something I do every week.
-I spent time with one of our new Sys Admins, providing guidance on Splunk installation, and how to install ESXi.
-I also did some configuration of the monitoring system that feeds into the NOC – I added a couple additional servers that need to be monitored.
+I spent time with one of our new Sys Admins, providing guidance on installations.
+I also did some configuration of the monitoring system that feeds into our Network Security Operations Center – I added a couple additional servers that need to be monitored.

 How would you describe what you do at Ridgeline?